rathaumons/torchreid-for-pyppbox/README.md

 `Torchreid` is a library for deep-learning person re-identification using [PyTorch](https://pytorch.org/).

-All source credit and more info -> [Original KaiyangZhou's repo](https://github.com/KaiyangZhou/deep-person-reid).

 `pyppbox-torchreid` is a customized of `Torchreid` for [`pyppbox`](https://github.com/rathaumons/pyppbox) and:
-- Ensures that `Cython` works on all OS platform (Windows/Linux),
+- Ensures that `Cython` natively works on all OS platform (Windows/Linux),
 - Enables freedom of passing local model/weight files from anywhere,
-- Disables some unused models.
+- Disables some models which are not used in `pyppbox`.

+All source credit and more info -> [Original KaiyangZhou's repo](https://github.com/KaiyangZhou/deep-person-reid).

 ## Install